ibeckuu/cuttingtools/README.md

 # cuttingtools

-This is a repo for calculating some parameters for cutting tools web site.
+This is a repo for calculating some cutting parameters for cutting tools web site.
-using PHP 7.
+using PHP 7.1.23

 ## Contents
 - calculating "Lead Angle".